postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 * To open the developer portal for the API management service, select **View Developer Portal**.

 ## Exporting your API to Azure API Management

+Exporting an OpenAPI 3.0 schema makes it available in the connected Azure API Management service.
+You can export the schema to an existing revision or to a new revision.

+1. Select **APIs** in the sidebar, select an API and version, and then select the **Deployments** tab.
+1. Select the service you want to export to, and then select **Export API**.
+1. Select the version, branch, or release to export.
+Learn more about [versioning an API](/docs/designing-and-developing-your-api/versioning-an-api/) and [creating a release](/docs/designing-and-developing-your-api/versioning-an-api/#creating-a-release).
+1. Enter a brief description for the export.
+1. (Optional) If you want to export the schema to an existing revision, select the check box.
+Select the **Revision ID** of the revision you want to update.

+    > If you don't select the checkbox, Postman exports the API to a new revision.

+1. Select **Export**.

+After exporting, you can use the **Current** toggle to make the new or updated revision the current revision.

 > If you encounter an error when exporting, it may be because your schema uses some properties (such as `name` or `description`) that can only be updated on the current revision.
 For more information, see the Microsoft help article [API import restrictions and known issues](https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions).
 After you validate your schema against the restrictions, export it again.